UPDATE: YAYA Gala Awards Dinner has been postponed because of the Coronavirus pandemic

 Noreen Khan is an award-winning radio and TV presenter.
 She currently presents her show on BBC Asian Network on weekdays and listening figures show she regularly has one of the most listened-to Asian radio shows in the UK.
 Her warm and natural presenting style has made her an instant hit with the audience.
 Noreen is also a stand-up comedian and is currently touring her hugely successful ‘Ladies of Laughter (LOL) with Noreen Khan Tour.’
 Noreen is also considered a social media influencer due to her large following and engaging videos and posts.
 She is an Ambassador for Prince Charles’s charity the British Asian Trust and recently was also appointed an Ambassador by the ICC for the Cricket World Cup.

-SPEAKER: LORD BICHARD
+SPEAKER: THE LORD BICHARD KCB

 Lord Bichard, Non-Executive Chairman, National Audit Office